-Public and Professional Writing (PPW) students who have questions about internships should contact Pam O’Brien, the PPW internship coordinator.
-If you are looking for your first internship experience, Pam can suggest especially good ones, given your interests.
+Public and Professional Writing (PPW) students who have questions about internships should contact Brenda Whitney, the internship coordinator for the English Department.
+If you are looking for your first internship experience, Brenda can suggest especially good ones, given your interests.

 PPW internships are distinct from many other internships offered at the University in that they are designed to focus closely on the theory and practice of writing, and they involve a significant intellectual exploration of the Public and Professional Writing internship experience.

 When we establish internship agreements with agencies and companies, we tell them that we expect PPW interns to spend at least 50 percent of their time on the job writing.
 In addition to their on-site work, PPW interns keep a journal, prepare a major project about their experience, attend a weekly class, and prepare a speech and letter.
 Students commit a minimum of 10–15 hours per week to the internships.
 They are expected to perform as reliable and responsible professionals.

 We also recommend that you register for Handshake, which is the University's comprehensive career services platform.
 They have a large internship database.
 They also provide career fairs, networking events, and on-campus interview information.

 For the academic component of the internship, students typically register for ENGCMP 1900, which meets once a week.
 Students who have already taken the internship class or who have a schedule conflict can work instead with a faculty sponsor or Writing Center consultant.

 What will I learn as I complete a PPW internship?